atomisthq/docs/docs/reference/rug-cli/index.md

-## Rug CLI Commands and Syntax

 This page documents syntax and functionality of the Rug CLI.

+!!! note ""
-*Note:* All commands listed below are provided only as examples of the syntax.
+    All commands listed below are provided only as examples of the syntax.
 They may refer to Rugs and Rug archives or projects that do not exist and therefore may not work.

-### Configuring
+## Configuring

 In order to use the CLI the following file named `cli.yml` needs to be placed in `~/.atomist`.
 The contents of the simplest possible